ahmadreza-marandi/RobustQO/README.md

 # Robust Quadratic Optimization

 This project contains all the data and codes related to the paper:
-Marandi, Ahmadreza, et al. "Extending the scope of robust quadratic optimization." arXiv preprint arXiv:1909.01762 (2019).
-In case of using these codes, you can cite the paper.
+* Marandi, Ahmadreza, et al. "Extending the scope of robust quadratic optimization." arXiv preprint arXiv:1909.01762 (2019).
+In case of using these codes, you should properly cite the paper.

 ## Table of contents
 * [Technologies](#technologies)